mohammadrony/cloud/projects/ec2-codepipeline.md

-# EC2 and CodePipeline for Node and MySQL
+# EC2 and CodePipeline to Deploy Node and MySQL app

 ## Create public EC2 instance and copy db.sql instance